the-organization-selection/.github/profile/README.md

 ## Welcome to whatever this is

 Hey there! 👋 I'm Grant or whatever, a passionate coder and music enthusiast.
-Welcome to my GitHub organization, where I just have fun coding :>
+Welcome to my GitHub organization, where I have fun coding :>

 ## What You'll Find Here